Skip to content

 )

-for child_response in response.children:
+for child_response in sorted(response.children, key=lambda c: c.name):

 add_to_table(table, child_response, " " + prefix)